 The Win Condition is a game design blog co-developed by Jordan Barber and Aaron Lynch.
 We aim to produce quality content that analyzes how games are designed, developed, tested from start to finish.
-While there are plenty of video game and board game review websites trying to interject their voice in gaming journalism, we take an academic lens to discuss broader perspectives in gaming.
+While there are plenty of game review websites trying to interject their voice, we take an analytic lens to discuss both broader perspectives and minute details in gaming.

 What content do we create?